 To our knowledge (or lack of that), the retail chain formation, or in mundane terms the restructuring process of the retail chain is rather complicated mathematical problem, which do not have satisfactory solutions.
 However, in recent years it has become clear that a mathematical structure known as antimatroid is well suited for such type a retail chain formation process (cf. Algaba, et al, 2004).
 Antimatroid is a collection of potential interests groups - subsets of participants, i.e., those who make decisions to buy and sale in bilateral trade transactions.
-That is to say, within antimatroid one will always find a path of transactions connecting members of the retail chain - if the latter forms of course - with each other by mutual business interests inside groups/coalitions belonging to antimatroid and making the exchange as participants of a characteristic retail chain.

-We step up beyond convention of the theory of coalition games that the solution mandatory has to be a core, and take the retail chain formation process in terms of so-called defining sequence of transactions (Mullat, 1979).
+That is to say, within antimatroid one will always find a path of transactions connecting members of the retail chain - if the latter forms of course - with each other by mutual business interests inside groups/coalitions belonging to antimatroid and making the exchange as participants of a characteristic retaWebstep up beyond convention of the theory of coalition games that the solution mandatory has to be a core, and take the retail chain formation process in terms of so-called defining sequence of transactions (Mullat, 1979).
 The sequence facilitates the retail chain formation as a transformation process of nested sets of bilateral transactions, which ends at its last and highest costs' threshold - the most tolerant retail chain towards costs - a kernel.
-Hereby, the kernel operates as a retail chain of participants capable to cover the highest transactions produces the elements of an antimatroid - some interest groups, cf. Levit and Kempner, (2001); see also (1991) Korte et al. The defining sequence of Shapley's value, but in inverse order, cf. Rapoport (1985).
+Hereby, the kernel operates as a retail chain of participants capable to cover the highest transaction costs in case of uncertainty.
+In our case, the defining sequence of transactions produces the elements of an antimatroid - some interest groups, cf. Levit and Kempner, (2001); see also (1991) Korte et al. The defining sequence on antimatroid, in particular, follows the Greedy heuristic procedure of Shapley's value, but in inverse order, cf. Rapoport (1985).